coffeecodechem/whisper-replicate/README.md

 * `requirements.txt` installed using pip (recommended to use a virtual environment)
 * PyAudio installed with additional requirements (see PyAudio documentation)
 * REPLICATE_API_TOKEN environment variable set (see below)
+* I could not run this in WSL because of audio input complication, powershell7 was fine though

 ## Installation